abdullahtariq91/nodejs-parking-microservice/README.md

 ## Spot Checker Microservice
 Runs every minute to update all 'expired' (>= 15 minutes) Spot and Reserved records to 'free' and 'cancelled' respectively.

+# Notes
+For deployment scripts, you first have to install Ansible.
+Basic commands should be `ansible-playbook parking-reservation-staging-release.yml` to deploy the Reservation service to AWS.<br>
+For Spot Checker, the command is `ansible-playbook parking-spot-checker-staging-release.yml`.<br>

+Testing & AWS environment provisoning is incomplete.